-(District Statistics, 2008-09) Government share in meat and dairy production is almost negligible.
+Government share in meat and dairy production is almost negligible.

-• Livestock census comparison indicates that the population of livestock in the district has increased by a large Goats and sheep constitute the major share of livestock population in the district.
-Quite a few numbers of A network of Public Sector Veterinary Institution, comprising 3 veterinary hospitals and 5 veterinary dispensaries,
+- Livestock census comparison indicates that the population of livestock in the district has increased by a large percentage. - Goats and sheep constitute the major share of livestock population in the district.
+Quite a few numbers of buffaloes and camels are also present. - A network of Public Sector Veterinary Institution, comprising 3 veterinary hospitals and 5 veterinary dispensaries, is present in the district. - Government share in meat and dairy production is almost negligible. - Livestock infrastructure needs improvement